roaminggypsy/roaminggypsy/README.md

 - 👨🏽‍💻  I’m interested in Web Development.
 Learning React and Spring.
 - 🌱 I’m taking Computer Networks this semester.
 - 🤔 I want to build something related to music or social network in the future.
 - 💗 Pop music.
-2020 Fav release: Future Nostalgia by Dua Lipa, After Hours by The Weeknd, Mood Ring by Britney Spears (#FreeBritney!)
+2020 Fav release: Future Nostalgia by Dua Lipa, After Hours by The Weeknd, Mood Ring by Britney Spears
 - 🙈 Still play Pokemon Go.

 **Statistics:**